+SCRUTINY PANEL

-SCRUTINY PANEL CASE FEEDBACK
+CASE FEEDBACK

-Panel: Out of Court Disposal
+Panel: Out of Court Resolutions

 Focus theme:

 Meeting date:

 Case reference:

 Case type:

 e.g. complaint /

 offence etc.

-offence etc. Case file This section should have been completed for you in advance of the meeting and contents provides a list of documents enclosed in the file Case information / This section should have been completed for you in advance of the meeting and circumstances provides and overview of the case being considered - Circumotanoco Positives Use this section to describe positive points that you feel should be highlighted Negatives Use this section to describe negative points that you feel should be highlighted
+Case file This section should have been completed for you in advance of the meeting and

+contents provides a list of documents enclosed in the file

+Case information / circumstances This section should have been completed for you in advance of the meeting and provides and overview of the case being considered

+Positives Use this section to describe positive points that you feel should be highlighted

+Nagativas Use this section to describe negative points that you feel should be highlighted

+Negatives Use this section to describe negative points that you feel should be highlighted